AkshayAgarwal007/First-Discovery-of-Preferences/README.md

 **Akshay Agarwal**

-**Organization: Inclusive Design Institute**
+**Organization: Inclusive Design Institute (Fluid Project)**

 My CSS, JavaScript, HTML level is intermediate and I have developed quite a few games using JavaScript game frameworks (Quintus/Phaser).
 I have also made an HTML5 game using Blockly.js (Google’s visual programming editor builder) long back by interfacing the same with a Phaser game and hence interfacing the Infusion Preferences Framework with a Phaser game would be quite achievable.
+The infusion components would have to rendered to the same canvas element on which Phaser renders or both can be clubbed side by side and in any case have to be interfaced as we do with Blockly.js.
+In the other case I would have to play with CSS and stylus to change a few UI elements and make it comply with the game UI elements.

+Moreover, this would be one major aspect I would be working on till the GSOC Community Bonding period begins and make myself highly proficient with it before the coding begins.

 Instead of quickly beginning with coding and developing modules I thought to spend more time on understanding the idea since at the first sight it looks simple but going deep and understanding the various use cases brings out the actual challenge.